DanielVanNoord/AlpacaDiscoveryTests/README.md

 Clients MAY broadcast the DISCOVERY message multiple times as this is a UDP based protocol and packets may be lost.
 Clients SHOULD combine the responses to remove duplicate responses.
 Servers SHOULD respond to each request, although they SHOULD rate limit responses to prevent UDP amplification attacks.
 In addition Servers SHOULD NOT be open to the Internet and SHOULD ONLY respond to trusted IP addresses.

 Servers MUST respond to the Client DISCOVERY request with the RESPONSE message containing the Servers Alpaca Port.
 This response MUST occur via unicast and be directed to the port and IP address that the client sent the DISCOVERY message from.
 Clients then may use the port specified in the RESPONSE message to query the Alpaca API on the Server for details about the features it provides.
+Clients MUST be able to read the ALPACAPORT from a valid json message, even if there are additional variables in the message.

 Clients MUST be able to handle responses from multiple Servers.